 Traffic jams and parking lot battles can really put a damper on your Christmas spirit.
-Make a point to carpool whenever possible, take advantage of public transportation, and walk if you have the opportunity.
+Make a point to safely carpool whenever possible, take advantage of public transportation, and walk or bike if you have the opportunity.
 It will save you a lot of stress, save money on gas, and save the Earth from some CO2.
 Everybody wins!

 E – Experiences